Swope Soccer Village

 Swope Soccer Village is a soccer complex located within Swope Park in Kansas City, Missouri, first dedicated in 2007 with further renovations completed in 2014.
-The facility is a public-private partnership between the City of Kansas City's parks department and Sporting Kansas City of Major League Soccer, with field reservations managed by Sporting Fields + Athletics, the premier sports and facilities management company in the Midwest.
+The facility is a public-private partnership between the City of Kansas City's parks department and Sporting Kansas City of Major League Soccer, with field reservations managed by Sporting Fields + Athletics.
 Children's Mercy Training Center is home to Sporting Kansas City II and Sporting Kansas City's six youth academy teams.

 Overview

 The complex features nine fields in total: a natural-grass stadium field, two natural-grass practice fields for Sporting Kansas City and six artificial turf fields for local youth soccer clubs.
 The facility also served as the venue for the Big 12 Conference women's soccer tournament from 2013 to 2019, and has hosted the NCAA Division II Men's and Women's soccer championships, as well as the men's and women's Division III championships.
-In addition, the Missouri high school girls state finals will be played at Swope Soccer Village from 2016–2020.
+In addition, the Missouri high school girls state finals were played at Swope Soccer Village from 2016–2020.

 Background and planning

 The current Swope Soccer Village is the result of an expansion that completed in 2014 and cost $13.4 million in city funds.

 The soccer complex is located on land that was the practice field for the Kansas City Chiefs before Arrowhead Stadium opened in 1972.
 Sporting Kansas City, then known as the Kansas City Wizards, broke ground and dedicated their training facility in Swope Park in 2007, with a second phase of construction completed in 2008.

 The completed Swope Soccer Village opened in September 2015, with Sporting handing the responsibility of managing the facilities to Heartland Soccer Association prior to Sporting Fields + Athletics handling management duties.
 The main stadium had opened earlier, in November 2013, to host the Big 12 women's soccer tournament.

+In 2022, Swope Soccer Village expanded to include an additional 1,000 parking spaces.